National Express (song): Music video

-The official video for the song, directed by Matthew Kirkby, examines with some irony the UK National Health Service from the viewpoint of a mental health patient (portrayed by Hannon) in a psychiatric hospital filmed at the now demolished Joyce Green Hospital in Dartford, Kent.
+The official video for the song, directed by Matthew Kirkby, examines with some irony the UK National Health Service from the viewpoint of a mental health patient (portrayed by Hannon) in a psychiatric hospital filmed at the (now-demolished) Joyce Green Hospital in Dartford, Kent.
 The video begins with a doctor and a woman (the patient's wife), with faces hidden and only their hands shown, talking about the patient's problems.
 As the music starts, it then cuts to Hannon as the patient, being pushed in a wheelchair by a porter to the wards and then taking his medication; the patient gets out of his hospital bed and starts dancing around.
 The porter is not pleased by this and immediately returns the patient back to the wheelchair and takes him for electroconvulsive therapy.

 On the way the patient starts to behave erratically and the porter unsuccessfully tries to control him, until they finally reach the E.C.T. unit, where the patient is given treatment behind closed doors.
-The video ends with the patient shown unconscious from his treatment and the porter pushing him back to the ward in the wheelchair.
+The video ends with the patient shown unconscious from his treatment with the porter pushing him back to the ward in the wheelchair.
 The patient eventually starts to wake up, with two shots of his feet dancing, before the final shot of the patient smiling fades to a long stretch of open road.